Garden of Science (Clore Garden of Science) is a science museum inside Weizmann Institute in Rehovot.

 - If you are interested in similar attractions, check out my overview of Science Museums in Israel.

 - Family science museum Rehovot and Gan Hamada Rehovot are other common names of the Garden of Science.

 The Davidson Institute of Science Education is located inside the Weizmann Institute of Science in Rehovot.

-You can arrive at the Weizmann Institute either by public transport or by car.
-Many buses pass through this area, and there is also the Rechovot train station nearby.
+You can arrive at the Weizmann Institute by public transport or car.
+Many buses pass through this area, and the Rechovot train station is nearby.
 Here is a preset link to Moovit.
 Just enter your starting point, and you will get the updated directions.

-If you will be arriving by car then enter “Science Garden” into the navigation app.
+If you are arriving by car, enter “Science Garden” into the navigation app.

 Friday and Saturday: closed.